mcroydon/subzero/README.md

 * I plan to experiment with [RTL SDR](http://www.rtl-sdr.com/) inexpensive software defined radios at the lower end of their useful spectrum (20-100MHz) to see if there's a way to carry a little bit of bandwidth longer distances.
 * [UCSD](http://cseweb.ucsd.edu/~b1benson/publications/oceans10.pdf) have created an extremely low bandwidth (200 BPS) but long distance (2km) acoustical modem for $600.
 Other commercial options include LinkQuest and Teledyne Benthos in the $8k-$10k range.
 * [WHOI Micromodem](http://acomms.whoi.edu/micro-modem/) is also in the $8k range.
-* [Ryan Kastner at UCSD](http://kastner.ucsd.edu/ryan/underwater-communications/) talks about a custome transducer modem.
+* [Ryan Kastner at UCSD](http://kastner.ucsd.edu/ryan/underwater-communications/) talks about a custom transducer modem.
 * [Northeastern University](http://www.ece.neu.edu/wineslab/underwater_sensor_networks.php) has done some research on underwater sensor networks.
 * [Aquasent](http://www.aquasent.com/acoustic-modems/) is a commercial underwater modem provider.